Last Updated: March 26, 2026

 Appearance & Identification

-The red phantom tetra has a laterally compressed, somewhat deep body with a beautiful translucent red-orange coloration that seems to glow from within.
+The red phantom tetra has a laterally compressed, somewhat deep body with a beautiful translucent red-orange coloration that does glow from within.
 A prominent dark shoulder spot (humeral blotch) sits just behind the gill cover, which is shared with other phantom tetras and is one of the genus’s defining features.

 The fins are translucent with red tinting, and a dark blotch on the dorsal fin adds a nice accent.
 Under good conditions in soft, slightly acidic water, the red coloration intensifies to a deep, warm crimson.
 There are at least two color forms in the trade, including a particularly vivid red variant that’s especially sought after.